An evaluation of Pathway Through Pain: clinical effectiveness and cost savings

-The research has also tracked the healthcare costs of chronic pain patients from in-patient, out-patient and A&E services.The data indicates that the group who completed the Pathway through Pain course had a large average healthcare cost reduction of £414 in the year after the intervention (45% cost reduction).
-This compares with an increased average cost of £127 for the patient group who did not take the digital course and had ‘treatment as usual’ during this period.
+The research also tracked the healthcare costs of chronic pain patients from in-patient, out-patient and A&E services.The data indicates that the group who completed Pathway through Pain had a large average healthcare cost reduction of £240.30 in the year after the intervention.

 Evaluated for its effectiveness, evidence-based and backed up by research, with Pathway through Pain you can confidently provide a high quality and effective intervention for persistent musculoskeletal pain at low cost, with minimum disruption to the work of your clinical team.